SJTU-mxtao/semantic-communication-w-codebook/README.md

 # Contact
-Please contact zhanghwei@sjtu.edu.cn if you have any questions about the codes.
+Please contact zhw_ieee802@163.com if you have any questions about the codes.